Cumberland University has been continuously chartered by the State of Tennessee to confer degrees since 1842.

 University Response: The University Catalog serves as the official document to provide content for all print and website communications.
 The Catalog, policies and procedures, printed publications, recruiting material, web content, newsletters, social media sources, and other University communications are designed in collaboration with multiple offices/units to ensure that the design and content is consistent with University messages.
 These offices include, but are not limited to, the Office of Communication and Marketing, the Office of Community Relations and External Affairs, the Office of Advancement, the Office of Academic Affairs, the Office of Student Affairs, the Office of Residence Life, the Office of Athletics, the President’s office, the Office of Admissions, and the Office of Financial Aid.

 The University’s website and web pages depict and portray the University’s campus life, academic opportunities, athletic programs, and community engagement.
-The Office of Communication and Marketing ensures the integration and deployment of the University’s marketing plan.
+The Office of Marketing and Communication ensures the integration and deployment of the University’s marketing plan.

 University Response: Cumberland University offers programs and coursework predominantly on the main campus in Lebanon Selected coursework in the Master of Public Service Management program (MSP) is offered in the community rooms at two police precincts in Nashville.
 The Rudy School of Nursing and Health Professions is located less than 1.5 miles from the main campus at McFarland Hall.
 Coursework in the Bachelor of Science in Nursing (BSN), the Master of Science in Athletic Training (MSAT), both the Bachelor of Science (BS) and the Master of Science in Sport and Exercise Science (MSES), and both the Bachelor of Science (BS) and the Master of Arts in Sport Management (MASM) are taught at McFarland.